PipedreamHQ/node-sse-example/README.md

 };
 ```

-Just modify this function to parse and process the event in whatever way you'd like.
+Just modify the code within this function to parse and process the event in whatever way you'd like.

 ## Questions?